 It’s somewhat understandable, since years of formal education have trained us to carefully follow directions and give hyper-focus to the wording of assignments.
 In other cases, it might be attractive to take up space when you don’t have that much to say.

 But these “throat clearing” sentences are boring and unnecessary in essays, and the same goes for interview responses.
-Medical schools know what their secondaries are asking, and they’ll have access to the VITA prompts when evaluating your responses.
+Medical schools know what their secondaries are asking, and they certainly know what question they just asked you at the interview.

-Even if you’re not worried about running out of time in your response, avoid these sentences because they will set a dull, generic impression for the rest of your answer.
+Even if you’re not worried about a long-winded response, avoid these sentences because they will set a dull, generic impression for the rest of your answer.

 This strategy is also comparable to secondary essays.
 When most pre-meds are given 500 words to answer a question, they’ll do their damnedest to use every last word.
 Even a 475-word response will make them feel uneasy.